Russian-Doom/russian-doom/COMPILING.md

 ```
 After successful compilation, the resulting binaries can be found in the `src/` directory.

-##### Step 3: Installing Russian Doom
+##### Step 3: Installing International Doom

-To install Russian Doom use the following command:
+To install International Doom use the following command:
 ```
 cmake --install build
 ```
 For the portable version, you probably want to use `--prefix <install directory>` key to set install directory.
 Note that config files and savegames will be stored in that directory.

-If you are using Autotools, you have to install Russian Doom manually.
+If you are using Autotools, you have to install International Doom manually.
 Copy built executables from `src/`
 to `/usr/local/bin/` directory.
-Copy content of `src/base/` folder to `/usr/local/share/russian-doom/` directory.
+Copy content of `src/base/` folder to `/usr/local/share/inter-doom/` directory.

-### Building a DOS version of Russian Doom
+### Building a DOS version of International Doom

 ##### Step 1: Getting Open Watcom C

-The primary IDE for building Russian Doom is Open Watcom C, which may be downloaded on it's [official site](http://www.openwatcom.org/download.php).
+The primary IDE for building International Doom is Open Watcom C, which may be downloaded on it's [official site](http://www.openwatcom.org/download.php).

 ##### Step 2: Compiling project